 How to start an informal Neighbourhood Watch program

-If your community does not support an Official Neighbourhood Watch program you can start a casual/informal Neighbourhood Watch for your street, building or complex.
+If your community does not have an official Neighbourhood Watch program you can start a casual/informal Neighbourhood Watch for your street, building or complex.
 Membership is not required and is open to anyone living in Edmonton.